-- How to Refinance a Mortgage with No Equity
+How to Refinance Without 20 Percent Equity

 Most mortgage lenders require you to have 20 percent equity in your home before they'll approve you for a refinance.
 But if your home lost value after you purchased it, you might not have this much equity -- and you might even have negative equity.
 When trying to refinance a home without 20 percent equity, you can work through the federal government's Home Affordable Refinance Program or you can work with a private lender willing to handle your refinance despite your low home equity.